Christiansborg Palace

 Slotsholmen

-Bishop Absalon builds a fortress on Slotsholmen to defend the city against potential enemies.
+Bishop Absalon builds a fortress on the small island of Slotsholmen to defend the city against potential enemies.

 Slotsholmen